 The following persons, agencies, and organizations may have restricted access to student records without prior written consent of the parent or student over the age of 18 years.
 Any other access to student records shall be only upon written consent or upon court order or legally issued subpoena.

-- Parents and legal guardians of dependent children, regardless of child’s age.
+- Parents and legal guardians of dependent children, regardless of the child’s age.

 - School officials, teachers, and AEA personnel with a legitimate educational interest.